Overview of billing and invoicing for marketplace customers

 Billing and invoicing in the Microsoft commercial marketplace

-During the purchase process, if your account is approved for paying by invoice, and you selected Invoice during the checkout experience, you receive an invoice and can view and access it through the Microsoft 365 admin center under Bills and Payments.
+If your account is approved for invoicing, and you selected Invoice during the checkout experience, you receive an invoice you can access through the Microsoft 365 admin center under Bills and Payments.
 To learn how to view your invoice in the Microsoft 365 admin center, see View your invoice in the Microsoft 365 admin center.

 Recurring billing